 Plastic is forever.

 Before knowing anything else about plastic, the single most important thing to take in is that plastic is forever.
+Plastic does not biodegrade.
+Exposed to the elements, it simply breaks down into smaller and smaller plastic bits.
 Nearly every single item that was ever created, still exists on this planet, and will for thousands of years.
 Every item that you have ever discarded, will be around long after you are gone.

 Plastic is pervasive.